MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: When upgrading a Hyper-V VM from Windows Server 2012 R2 to Windows Server 2016, two versions of the VM appear in the Create Protection Group wizard.

 **Workaround**: For the VMs that haven't been upgraded, stop protection with Retain Data.
 Upgrade the VM, and create a new protection group.
-Then refresh the data sources, and protect the VMs.
+Then refresh the data sources and protect the VMs.
 When you reapply protection, the VMs are protected using Resilient Change Tracking (RCT).

 ### Restoration of a previous version for an upgraded Hyper-V VM causes future recovery points to fail